Previous dayApril 15, 2026Next day

 67.8 km---✓ ReviewedUSGS →

-A magnitude 2.0 earthquake was recorded 41 km ENE of Sand Point, Alaska on April 15, 2026 at 23:01 UTC.
-This was a shallow crustal earthquake, focused at 67.8 km depth.
-Geolocation places the event at 55.472°N, -159.896°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+On April 15, 2026, worldwide seismic activity registered a magnitude 2.0 earthquake 41 km ENE of Sand Point, Alaska at 23:01 UTC.
+At a depth of 67.8 km, the event was shallow crustal.
+The epicenter is at 55.472°, -159.896°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15